Dual Diagnosis Treatment Washington, NC

 Dream Provider Care Services - 24.7 miles from Washington, NC

-Dream Provider Care Services is a dual diagnosis treatment center in Plymouth, NC that offers treatment services for substance use and mental health disorders that include generalized anxiety disorder as well as schizoid personality disorder.
+Dream Provider Care Services is a dual-diagnosis treatment center in Plymouth, North Carolina that offers treatment services for mental health and substance use disorders that include psychotic disorders as well as schizophrenia.

 Address: 716 Washington Street, Plymouth, NC 27962 in Washington County